The in-house vs outsourcing debate is one that continues to rage in organisations right across the UK.

 Unless the person is an expert who can keep on top of the regular legislative changes, it is quite likely that errors will occur and the implications can be extremely serious.

 At PayFit, we offer far more than just brilliant payroll software.
 We consider ourselves to be an in-house software, but with all of the perks that you would receive from outsourcing.

 For some people, payroll can be tedious and laborious.
 For others, AKA - us at PayFit, it is the best thing in the world!
 Okay, we may be exaggerating a bit, but the point we're trying to make is that payroll is what we do best!

-That is why we have decided to employ dedicated payroll experts within our team.
-These experts work within our customer success team and are always on hand to answer any payroll specific questions that you may have.
+Thanks to our dedicated payroll experts who operate under the guidance of the customer success team, we are always on hand to answer any payroll-specific questions that you may have.

-The PayFit app is also extremely agile.
-Because it’s cloud-based and built using our own coding language, it only ever takes a couple of hours for the latest regulations to be updated and there is no need for a software update.
+Because our app is cloud-based and built using our own coding language, it only ever takes a couple of hours for the latest changes to be updated within the app.

-If you or your colleagues are currently experiencing challenges with payroll administration, then please do feel free to book a demo with one of our product specialists.
-We'll be glad to show you how in-house payroll can be hassle-free.
+If you or your colleagues are currently experiencing challenges with payroll administration, then you may be keen to discover a smarter and more modern way of running payroll.
+Book a demo with one of our product specialists today to see how in-house payroll can be hassle-free.